 - Have only one healthy person provide care.
 If possible, this should be someone who is not at higher risk of serious illness from COVID-19, such as elderly persons, those with chronic medical conditions, like heart disease or diabetes, or compromised immune systems.

-- Do not share personal items with the ill person, (i.e. toothbrushes, towels, bed linen, cups, utensils or electronic devices.)
+- Do not share personal items with the ill person, e.g. toothbrushes, towels, bed linen, cups, utensils or electronic devices.

 - If possible, use a separate bathroom from the ill person.
 Always put the toilet lid down before flushing, especially if using a separate bathroom is not possible.

 - Do not allow visitors in your home.

 - Keep a distance of 2 metres (6 feet) from the ill person as much as possible.
 If you need to be closer, wear personal protective equipment, including a disposable medical-grade mask, disposable gloves and eye protection.

 - Wear disposable gloves when touching the ill person, their bodily fluids, their environment and soiled items or surfaces.

-- Always discard disposable face masks and gloves.
+- Always discard disposable face masks and gloves immediately after use.
 Do not re-use them.

 - Wash your hands after removing gloves and before taking off your face mask.
 With clean hands, remove your face mask and wash your hands again.

 - Wash your hands often for at least 20 seconds with soap and water.
 If soap and water are not available, remove dirt with a disposable wet wipe and then use an alcohol-based hand sanitizer with a minimum of 60% alcohol.

 - Dry your hands with disposable paper towels.
 If not available, use a linen towel and replace it when it becomes wet.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

-- Discard used face masks, gloves and other contaminated items in a lined wastebasket.
+- Discard used face masks, gloves and other contaminated items in a lined wastebasket immediately after use.
 Dispose of them with other household waste.
 Wash your hands after handling waste.